CVanderbilt/ft_containers_42/README.md

   - Check explicit keyword in constructor
   - Check if I need to add a default constructor map() (right now using default values)
   - Add logic for constructor with iterators once we have logic for insertion with iterators
+  - Add logic containing duplicated code in both at methods and operator[] method